franneck94/HelperBox/docs/Emo.md

         - From Vale House to Vale Spirits
         - From Last Keeper to Wastes
     - Below the move-to button there is the *Next Pos.* and *Prev Pos.* button to circle in the list of positions

-- Player Bonding:
-    - Expected to have some players in the target
-    - Balth and Bond will be cast, if not yet present

-- Tank Bonding:
-    - If no target is selected then the 2nd last player will be targeted in UW, elsewhere the first player
-    - Balth, Life, and Bond will be cast if not present

-- Fuse Range:
-    - Walk to the target at a distance of 1230